Health Care Card

 Certain residence requirements must be met to qualify for any type of Health Care Card.

 - medicines listed on the Pharmaceutical Benefits Scheme (PBS) at the concessional rate and once they reach the PBS safety net, will usually* be supplied with further PBS prescriptions without charge for the remainder of the calendar year;

 - bulk-billed GP appointments (at the discretion of the doctor);

-- reduced out-of-hospital medical expenses above a concessional threshold through the extended Medicare Safety Net.
+- reduced out-of-hospital medical expenses above a concessional threshold of the Extended Medicare Safety Net.

 State / territory and local governments and some private providers may offer some additional health, household, transport, education and recreation concessions.

-For further information about the Health Care Card please contact Centrelink on 13 2300 or visit the Health Care Card section of the Centrelink website.
+For further information about the Health Care Card please contact Centrelink on 13 2300 or visit the Health Care Card section of the Department of Human Services website.